 QUARANTINE COSTS AT MEDICAL FACILITIES AND HOTELS

-Quarantine costs of travelers/contacts with fever for individuals who cannot self-isolate at home is fully covered by the Government of Georgia, therefore is reimbursable from the project perspective.
+Quarantine costs of travelers/contacts with fever for individuals who cannot self-isolate at home is fully covered by the GoG, and these costs are reimbursable from the project perspective.
 Since March 2020 quarantine related arrangements were organized by the Ministry for Economic Development through the Georgian National Tourism Administration.
 MoLHSA remained in charge of providing clinical teams for medical supervision in hotels providing quarantine services.

-1. Medical supervision of the quarantine facilities.
+Medical supervision of the quarantine facilities.
 The institutions, with which the contracts (the contracts total amount of GEL 1,151,218) was signed.
 Under the scope of the above-mentioned measure, one medical center (“Abastumani Lung Center”, Ltd.) was determined in the state program of the "Referral Service" (within the framework of the Resolution No. 674 of Government of Georgia, dated December 31, 2019), states that contracts are concluded through a simplified procurement in accordance with Article 101 of the Law of Georgia “On Public Procurement”.
 The contract signed by both parties is uploaded to the unified electronic system of State purchases (spa.ge).
 The supplier is also registered in the e-government finance module of the ministry.
 The defined services will be paid at a real (actual) cost, based on the mutual agreement (the Agency, on the one hand, the Healthcare Facility on the other).
 The maximum cost for each bed is GEL 150 GEL.
 The agreement signed with one of the facilities is attached to the document as a sample.
 The services under this agreement are fully provided and not currently valid.

-Table #4 Actual Costs for quarantine spaces at medical facilities:
+Table #4: Actual Costs for quarantine spaces at medical facilities: